iguanajuice/sway-font-awesome/README.md

 You can find the app_id/class by launching the app and running `swaymsg -t get_tree` in a terminal.

 Things to know before contributing:
-* Be sure to update via `git pull` before opening any issues.
+* Be sure to update icons by relogging in before opening any issues.
 * Everything should be sorted alphabetically.
 * `app_id` and `class` entries should stay seperated.
 * Icon should be from Font Awesome primarily; only use Nerd Fonts Symbols if FA has nothing better.